-These projects amongst others laid the foundation for the Conservative Party’s deep rooted commitment to the big society.
+These projects, amongst others, laid the foundation for the Conservative Party’s Policy work on the Big Society.

-In 2009 Sayeeda and 32 parliamentarians, candidates, and senior volunteers worked together with the inspirational charity “Fund for Refugees” both in Srebrenica and Sarajevo.
+In 2009, Sayeeda and 32 parliamentarians, candidates, and senior volunteers worked together with the inspirational charity “Fund for Refugees” both in Srebrenica and Sarajevo.
+This trip, dubbed Project Maja, became the basis of the program Remembering Srebrenica, which was founded and established by Sayeeda in Government in 2012.

-In 2011, Sayeeda lead parliamentary colleagues and senior volunteers as part of the Conservative Party’s international social action project, Project Maja.
-Project Maja went to Bangladesh, a country with which the United Kingdom has deep historical, social and economic ties.
-Over the space of seven days the team, consisting of MPs, an MEP, activists and volunteers conducted education, sports, renovation and health projects.
+Social and economic ties.
+Over the space of seven days, the team, consisting of MPs, an MEP, activists, and volunteers, conducted education, sports, renovation and health projects.

-Project Maja Bangladesh concluded with an epic 20 Twenty cricket match against the Bangladeshi parliamentarians.
+Project Maja Bangladesh concluded with an epic Twenty-Twenty cricket match against the Bangladeshi Parliamentarians.

 I think there is something of a Christian fight-back going on in Britain.
 You could see it in the reception of Sayeeda’s superb speeches about standing up for faith.